hmchou56/centra8/centra6/workshop.md

 - Notification of acceptance: September 01, 2023
 - Camera-ready deadline: September 15, 2023

-For more information, contact the workshop organisers at pti@iu.edu .
+For more information, contact the workshop organisers at [PTI@IU](mailto:pti@iu.edu).

 ## Registration

 All workshop participants must be registered for CENTRA6.
 Details about registration and procedures can be found in the menu on the left.
-For any inquiries or further information, please contact us at pti@iu.edu .
+For any inquiries or further information, please contact us at [PTI@IU](mailto:pti@iu.edu).

 We look forward to an engaging workshop on the Workshop on Globally Situated Perspectives on AI in the Edge-Cloud ContinuumAI Edge-Cloud Continuum!